dasundu/AI_Career_Coach_Agent/README.md

-# 🚀 AI Career Agent
+# 🚀 AI Career Coach Agent

 A full-stack AI-powered career coaching application built with Next.js that helps professionals navigate their career journey with intelligent guidance and personalized recommendations.